manach232/cave/README.md

 * Automated provisioning of networks
 * Automated configuration of network interfaces
 * Automated installation of ssh
+* Removal of provisioning artifacts like management interfaces for better realism
 * Python API

 Cave handles the creation of virtual machines and networks.